-The Number One Design Tip to Improve your UI
+The Number One Tip to Improve your UI Design

 Forms meets function

 Increasing the aesthetic aspect might not always be at the top of your clients’ list.
 Because, why does beauty matter, right?
 You can read my view on that question here.
 (SPOILER: IT MATTERS!).

 Why does it make products easier to use, you ask?
 Well, grouping makes a page easier to scan.
-And according to Don’t Make me Think by Steve Krug, users don’t read, they scan pages.
+And according to Don’t Make me Think by Steve Krug, users don’t read; they scan pages.
 Let’s help users scan, shall we?

-Example Time: Putting the Gestalt Principles to Practice
+Example Time - Putting the Gestalt Principles to Practice

 This topic is best explained with images.
 Here you go:

 The example above is obviously crap.
 The blue area on the right illustrates the grouping, in this case only one group is present.

-Much better.
 One thing left: I usually tend to group the button separately, making it stand out just a bit more, and hopefully increase clicks.

 It’s perceived as such because the outer padding is (as a rule) always bigger than the spacing between individual elements.